Nerariyan CBI

-Like its prequels, Oru CBI Diary Kurippu (1988), Jagratha (1989) and Sethurama Iyer CBI (2004), Nerariyan CBI was also set as a murder mystery behind a lady, who found dead at a haunted mansion in suspicious condition.
+Like its prequels, Oru CBI Diary Kurippu (1988), Jagratha (1989), and Sethurama Iyer CBI (2004), Nerariyan CBI was also set as a murder mystery behind a lady who was found dead at a haunted mansion in suspicious condition.

 Plot

-There was a murder in a house.
-The victim is Mythili.
-The dead body was seen by Lakshmiyamma first.
-It was seen that Mythili and her friends along with Anitha came just a day before the murder.
-And it was also widely said that a room in that bungalow is haunted.
-Sai, Anitha's fiancé, and a young police officer start to investigate the case but he also starts to believe that the room is haunted because of an incident that happened to him.
-Soon the case goes to the CBI.
-It was handled by Sethurama Iyer.
-Soon he investigates the case and finds out that the room is not haunted and it was a murder and that a few family members of that mansion were involved in the murder of Mythili.
+In a mansion, Mythili is found murdered, and Lakshmiyamma finds the dead body first.
+Mythili and her friends, including Anitha, had arrived just a day before the murder.
+It is also widely said that a room in that bungalow is haunted.
+Sai, Anitha's fiancé and a young police officer, starts investigating the case, He also starts to believe that the room is haunted because of an incident that happened to him.
+The case goes to the CBI and is handled by Sethurama Iyer.
+Soon, he finds out that the room is not haunted, Mythili was murdered, and a few family members of the mansion are involved in the murder.